hackclub/winter/BogdanShemetov.md

 ## Plan

-We plan on using Arduino Nano as a brain for a display (to graph data), a keypad (to interact with the user), a  pH Sensor to collect the data, a solenoid valve to  mix the liquids, and a powerful ADC to receive more correct voltage.
+We plan on using Arduino Nano as a brain for a display (to graph and calculate data), a keypad (to enter initial volume and concentration), a  pH Sensor to collect the pH of the solution, a solenoid valve to mix the liquids by constantly opening and closing, and a powerful ADC to receive more correct voltage.

 ## Budget